Useful information about holidays in Saint Lucia

 We can arrange car or jeep hire for you when you book your holiday or our agents will be pleased to arrange car or jeep hire for you locally.
 They will arrange all necessary permits as well as insurance and your vehicle will normally be delivered to and collected from your accommodation.
 There is a good network of paved roads and while most of the main roads are in good condition, there are many potholes in country areas so opting for a 4×4 as your vehicle rental is a good idea.
 Please note that driving is on the LEFT.
 You will need to take your UK driving licence with you.

 All hotels will offer necessary assistance.
-Pharmacies are very well stocked with all usual medications.
-There are three hospitals in St Lucia.We advise you to take sufficient supplies of any medication that you normally take and as always, make sure you have adequate medical insurance before you travel.
+Pharmacies are very well stocked with all usual medications however we advise you to take sufficient supplies of any medication that you normally take.

 Mosquitoes and other pests